KZacharski/KZacharski/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on PufferIcons Filled
+- 🔭 I’m currently working on all of my projects I guess, I start everything and almost never finish
 - 🌱 I’m currently learning NuxtJS, Go and Material Design
 - 💬 Ask me about VSCode and making wallpaper packs
 - 😄 Pronouns: He/Him